Norwood, North Carolina: About

 Norwood is currently served by two railroads, one US Highway, and one NC Route.
 Water and sewer service is provided by the town through their own water and sewer plant.
 A branch library and museum provide educational opportunities.
 Bordered by Lake Tillery and the Rocky River, recreation is abundant.
 Golf is available at Piney Point Golf Club.

 Fork Stables is located approximately two miles south of town and a Michelin tire plant, which manufactures aircraft tires, is located in town.

 Police and fire protection are provided by the town by full-time officers.

 Norwood is nestled in an area between two rivers next to the Uwharrie Mountains.
 There are two town parks for relaxation, recreation and exercise.
 The Darrell Almond Community Park is on North Main Street.
 This park features a gazebo next to the central pond and the Skidmore House which is available for community use.
 The park also features two walking trails, picnic shelters, horseshoe pits, a shuffle board court and playground equipment.
 Picnic shelters and the Skidmore House can be reserved at Town Hall.
 Norwood Memorial Park, located between Turner and College streets, has athletic fields and a larger community building.
 The building can be reserved for a fee at Town Hall.

 Norwood has recently adopted a comprehensive transportation plan, pedestrian plan, and land use plan.
 These plans will help the town grow in a meaningful way and provide more sidewalks and trails along with an overall plan for better roads and transportation.
 Several state bicycle trails pass through town and there are scenic by-ways along N.C.
 24/27/73 and other highways.

 Celebrations throughout the year include Arbor Day in April, Picnic in the Park in October, and the annual Christmas parade.
 The nearby Fork Stables host Outdoor Heritage Days and two weeks of equestrian cross country, dressage, and show jumping competitions.

 Located in the southern Piedmont region of North Carolina in Stanly County, Norwood is situated at the confluence of the Pee Dee River and the Rocky River.
 Lake Tillery borders the town on the east.
 To the west is the Rocky River.
-The great natural resources of Morrow Mountain State Park, Uwharrie National Forest, lakes, rivers and streams of the Yadkin - Pee Dee valley are among the many historic and beautiful places to visit.
+Notable locations to visit include Morrow Mountain State Park, Uwharrie National Forest, and the lakes, rivers and streams of the Yadkin - Pee Dee valley.